-(This information is also of interest for freight forwarders, logistic service providers and customs agents.)
+This information is also of interest for freight forwarders, logistic service providers and customs agents.

 The huge rise in e-commerce and distance sales of goods has seen the roles and responsibilities of postal operators and couriers change drastically, if nothing else due to the sheer volume of purchases consumers are now making online.

 The new VAT e-commerce rules bring a simple and uniform set of VAT rules for all businesses engaged in cross-border e-commerce, either from inside or outside the EU.
-This harmonisation of rules will create a level playing field for all businesses and will provide opportunities for intra-EU trade to increase significantly.
+This harmonisation of rules create a level playing field for all businesses and will provide opportunities for intra-EU trade to increase significantly.
 Since trade within the EU is not subject to any procedures by postal operators or couriers, you will benefit greatly from this increase in distance sales within the EU.

-Online sellers and online marketplaces/platforms who use the IOSS will need to provide you the information required for the customs clearance in the EU including the IOSS VAT identification number.
-Electronic marketplaces not involved in the dispatch or transport of the goods will generally provide this information to the actual seller and agree on strict rules about the use of their IOSS VAT identification number, including communicating it to the carrier and/or the customs declarant.
+Online sellers and online marketplaces/platforms who use the IOSS need to provide you the information required for the customs clearance in the EU including the IOSS VAT identification number.
+Electronic marketplaces not involved in the dispatch or transport of the goods generally provide this information to the actual seller and agree on strict rules about the use of their IOSS VAT identification number, including communicating it to the carrier and/or the customs declarant.

 This is necessary in order to avoid VAT being levied upon importation and to therefore speed up the release for free circulation of the goods.
 The end result should reduce strain at this critical stage of the supply chain.
-Postal operators and couriers will not have to and in fact cannot check the validity of this IOSS VAT number, but it is important to be aware of the change in procedures.
+Postal operators and couriers don't have to and in fact cannot check the validity of this IOSS VAT number, but it is important to be aware of the change in procedures.

 For the sellers or marketplaces/platforms that do not register in the IOSS, the competent authorities will collect VAT on importation of the low value goods just as VAT is collected on higher value goods at customs now.
 Customers in the EU will only receive the goods bought after the VAT has been paid.